llvm/llvm-www/proposals/LP0004-project-governance.md

 This proposal impacts all LLVM projects and all contributors to the LLVM community.

+## Timeline for Initial Implementation

+The initial implementation will have the schedule as listed below:

+* December 2, 2024 - Voter identification scripts will be published for review
+* December 9, 2024 - Voter identification test 1
+* December 16, 2024 - Voter identification test 2 (optional)
+* January 6, 2025 - Voter identification test 3 (optional)
+* January 13, 2025 - Area Team nominations begin
+* January 27, 2025 - Voting opens
+* February 10, 2025 - Voting closes
+* February 11, 2025 - Results announced on Discourse

+The voter identification tests will involve running the voter identification scripts to identify all eligible voting contributors and sending an email notification to the identified email addresses.
+A post will be made on Discourse after each round of emails are sent to notify contributors to find the sent messages.
+Tests will be run through December 2024 and the first week of January 2025 to verify smooth identification of voters.

+The _project council_ will meet in August 2025 and discuss the governance process.
+They will collect feedback on how the process has gone in the initial months of implementation and prepare a session for the 2025 US LLVM Developer Meeting to discuss that feedback and any proposed changes.

 ## Frequently Asked Questions

 ### Why create new structures instead of expanding the role of code owners?

+> Note: Between the time of drafting this document and its acceptance the role of "code owner" was replaced by "maintainer".
+This section in the FAQ is intentionally left unmodified, however much of its content still applies directly to the maintainer role.
+For more information about the maintainer role please see the [discourse post](https://discourse.llvm.org/t/rfc-proposing-changes-to-the-community-code-ownership-policy/80714).

 The role of code owners divides the community today.
 The official developer policy describes the role narrowly, but community convention often assumes code owners have more responsibility and authority.
 This is not a bad thing.
 This is consistent with LLVM's core value that _authority is earned_.
 Code owners do a lot of work for the project and the most active code owners earn a greater degree of authority than the role provides.
 The important distinction here is that the authority comes not from the role of being a code owner, but from the merit of the contributions and efforts of the individual.
 This creates an obvious challenge because not all code owners contribute equally, and in fact some code owners are inactive entirely.